ibm-cloud-docs/dns-svcs/cr-res-loc-delete.md

 {: #ui-delete-res-loc}
 {: ui}

-To delete a resolver location by using the UI, take the following steps:
+To delete a resolver location by using the UI, follow these steps:
 1. Select a custom resolver to open the details page.
+1. Select the **Resolver locations** tab, if not selected already.
-1. Click the overflow menu icon.
+1. Click the overflow menu icon for the location that you want to delete.
 1. Select **Delete**.

 ## Deleting a resolver location
 {: #cli-delete-res-loc}